GATHERING

 THANKSGIVING AT THE TABLE

-And we tell the story of your son, Jesus,
+And we remember the story of your beloved son, Jesus,

-Take and eat; this is my body given for you.
-Do this in remembrance of me.
+Take and eat; this is my body, given for you.
+Do this for the remembrance of me.

 Again, after supper, he took the cup, gave thanks, and gave it for all to drink, saying:

-Send your Holy Spirit on this bread and cup.
+Send your Spirit on this bread and cup, so that in this meal,

 LORD’S PRAYER